Richard and Jeannette Sias Graduate Fellowship in the Humanities

 c.
 Bibliography not to exceed 2 pages, singled-spaced.

 d.
 Degree Progress Report.
-Copies of transcripts from other institutions are not required.
+Ensure that this report provides sufficient detail on completed coursework and other departmental requirements for degree progress (thesis defense, comprehensive exams, etc.) Copies of transcripts from other institutions are not required.

 5. Ensure the receipt of three original letters of recommendation, in English, one of which must be from your dissertation advisor.
 Request letters from individuals who can discuss the general quality of your work and your ability to make significant dissertation progress during a semester-long fellowship period.